Why is My Website Not Showing in Google Search?

 8. Analyze your technical SEO

-My free SEO report is a great resource to baseline specific URL search engine performance.
-We also give you a long check list of ways you can improve your websites SEO on your own.
+My free SEO report is an excellent resource to baseline specific URL search engine performance.
+We also give you a long checklist for improving your website’s SEO.

 Bonus tip: SEO Maintenance

-Once you’ve optimized your website to get to that crucial first page of Google, you can’t stop, SEO always needs to be managed.
+Once you’ve optimized your website to get to that crucial first page of Google, you can’t stop; SEO must always be managed.